-The Accessible Technology Commons (ATC) is an assistive technology lab run by the DPRC.
-The ATC opened in Spring 2013 to provide services to students with disabilities who are registered with the Disability Programs & Resource Center.
-It is a quiet place for students who wants to do their homework, group projects, use a computer, and need a study space.
-It also meets the computing technology needs of students with disabilities as each room has a computer.
-Each room has an adjustable chair and computer table.
-Eligible students can also request headphones at the DPRC Front Desk located at Student Services Building Room 110.
-You may also call DPRC in advance prior to pick-up at (415) 338-2472.
+The Accessible Technology Commons (ATC) is an assistive technology lab run by the Disability Programs and Resource Center (DPRC).
+The ATC opened in Spring 2013 to provide services to students with disabilities who are registered with the DPRC.
+It is a quiet place for students who want to do homework, group projects, use a computer, or need a study space.
+It also meets the technology needs of students with disabilities as each room has an assistive technology computer.
+Each room also has a height adjustable chair and computer table.
+Eligible students may also request headphones at the DPRC Front Desk located at Student Services Building Room 110.

 The ATC is located on the Ground Floor, Room 83, of the J. Paul Leonard Library.